mattpopovich/mattpopovich.com/_posts/2021-07-15-how-to-find-out-if-a-specific-car-is-listed-on-turo.md

 ---
-title: "How to find out if a car is on Turo"
+title: "How to find out if a specific car is listed on Turo"
 author: matt_popovich           # Reference author_id in _data/authors.yml
 # Can also use `authors: [<author1_id>, <author2_id>]` for multiple entries
-date: 2024-03-08 02:27:07 -0600
+date: 2021-07-15 00:57:06 -0600
-categories: [Blog, TODO]    # <=2 values here: top category and sub category
+categories: [Blog, YouTube] # <=2 values here: top category and sub category
-tags: [todo]                # TAG names should always be lowercase
+tags: [youtube, todo]       # TAG names should always be lowercase
 layout: post                # post is the default, we will set it to be explicit
 pin: false
 toc: true                   # Table of contents